 The analysis also demonstrates a fundamental shift in the kinds of collaborative activities undertaken by universities over the last 20 years.
 In 1998, 54% of the Projects submitted were in R&D, either directly between a university and a company, or via a Cooperative Research Centre (CRC).
 The majority of the balance (41%) were in Higher Education collaborations.

 In 2018, the portfolio of activities has changed significantly.
 R&D related collaborations now comprise only 29% of the projects, Higher Education Collaborations have reduced to 34%, and Community Engagement and Social (Non-Economic) Impact projects now comprise the largest share, with 37%.

 This shift reflects a changed role for universities over the last 20 years: a concerted effort to participate in and contribute to the communities in which universities are located.

-From these 79 projects, a shortlist of 30 has been invited to submit full Applications, to be assessed by an expert Panel being assembled by BHERT.
-The Winners of the BHERT Awards will be announced at the Gala Awards dinner in Melbourne on November 13th.
+From these 79 projects, a shortlist of 30 were invited to submit full Applications, which were assessed by an expert Panel assembled by BHERT.
+The Winners of the BHERT Awards were announced at the Gala Awards Dinner in Melbourne on November 13th.

 Driving collaboration across business, industry and tertiary education.

 Copyright © 2001-